usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- It is by complete coincidence that February is four weeks long.
+Its length is not dictated by how long a week is.
+- Gaming (and, to an extent, office) chairs aren't comfortable.
+They just ensure you have proper posture to stay seated for a long time, which makes you comfortable I guess.
+- Kailh mechanical keyboard switches are [heavier to press](https://www.reddit.com/r/MechanicalKeyboards/comments/2dzg2d/kailh_vs_cherry_switches/) than Cherry MX ones, but are more or less than same.
+- **Redis can be slower than your database** if you use it to `SCAN` through its cache `KEYS`.
+Because it's an idiot and stores keys in like an array instead of a hash table.
+If you use redis that way, **caching something will be slower than not caching at all**.
+- [Casu marzu](https://en.wikipedia.org/wiki/Casu_marzu), or rotten fly maggot cheese from Sardinia, is/was illegal to sell.
+"The acid from the maggots' digestive system breaks down the cheese's fats, making the texture of the cheese very soft."
+While maggots are traditionally eaten with the cheese, some prefer not to eat it anymore.
 - A good knife doesn't need to be sharpened so often.
 You may hear codes like [M390 and S90V](https://www.bladehq.com/cat--Best-Knife-Steel-Guide--3368) on some forums.
 - [Studs](https://en.wikipedia.org/wiki/Wall_stud) are non-loadbearing vertical supports.
 They just hold the wall up.
 People use a [stud finder](https://en.wikipedia.org/wiki/Stud_finder) to find a place you can [screw in heavy things](https://www.popularmechanics.com/home/a28842874/best-stud-finders/).
 - A "[Barleycorn](https://en.wikipedia.org/wiki/Barleycorn_%28unit%29)" is 1/3 of an inch, or the length of (cue joke).
 - [Persian the cat pokemon](https://bulbapedia.bulbagarden.net/wiki/Persian_%28Pok%C3%A9mon%29) is clearly a siamese cat instead of a persian cat.
 - If you send out an email that includes an `<img>` with an external source, you can easily break it later.
 - Signal was created by [the same guy](https://en.wikipedia.org/wiki/Brian_Acton) who created WhatsApp.
-Brian sold WhatsApp, then started "#DeleteFacebook", in that order.
+Brian sold WhatsApp to Facebook, then started "#DeleteFacebook", in that order.
 - Home gym equipment can be a polarising purchase.
 [Many people say they either made full use of it, or made no use of it](https://www.reddit.com/r/PersonalFinanceCanada/comments/f3lpbh/what_was_a_product_or_service_you_bought_and_you/).
 - ["Quid pro quo"](https://www.usatoday.com/story/news/politics/2019/11/06/trump-impeachment-what-does-quid-pro-quo-mean/4170817002/) ("this for that" I think?) in a political context means
 - A Vanguard aka advance guard is the front of a military formation.
 Anyway, [Hoan Ton-That](https://hoantonthat.com/) made this facial recognition AI/database that allows you to upload a picture and get information about the people inside it, and, prior to that, made two phishing sites.
 - "Tufting" is pinning the fabric on one side with the base, usually forming an array of dots.
 It was used to make warm mittens.
 It doesn't do anything on like [a cushion](https://society6.com/product/white-tufted_pillow) or on a couch.
 - A con of truly anonymous communication is that any communication you *receive* is not accountable.
 A "@realofficialbbcnewsaccount" can post anything on Twitter and have thousands of followers without losing their real-life job, where traditional journalists would definitely be disciplined or fired if they reported anything wrong.